n4bb12/verdaccio-github-oauth-ui/README.md

 ### Proxy Config

-If you are behind a proxy server, the plugin needs to know the proxy server in order to make GitHub requests.
+If you are behind a proxy server, the plugin needs to know the proxy server to make GitHub requests.

 Configure the below environment variable.